isaki/osx-util/README.md

     Please re-run this process with --exec as root if this is ok!

 Please note that during execution you may see warnings about files not existing; this was fixed in version 1.0.5 of jclean and you need to update to the latest version.

+As of jclean 1.2.0, jclean supports removing other JDKs such as Corretto.

 - - -